 Advanced Level: for people with a passion for social justice and a desire to understand the history and legacy of empire and coloniality in a Scottish Highland context.
-It will be vital for participants to have basic knowledge of Scottish Gaelic culture and history already so they can contextualize and integrate the issues covered in this course (see Caveats below).
+It will be vital for participants to have a basic knowledge of Scottish Gaelic culture and history already so they can contextualize and integrate the issues covered in this course (see Caveats below).
 This foundational background is covered in the Reclaiming the Roots course.

 The British imperial project and its legacy of injustice did not begin in 1619 with settlement in America: the exercise of English empire-building began in the medieval British Isles with the colonization and disenfranchisement of Celtic peoples.
 The beliefs, structures, and practices developed in this colonial enterprise were transferred to North America and developed further into the forms of pathological power that established a racial-ethnic hegemony that absorbed many immigrant groups.
 The subjugation and integration of Scottish Gaeldom into an expanding anglo-conformist empire groomed them for a form of “success” as imperial servants but at the cost of their own political and cultural sovereignty.
 The experience of dispossession and disenfranchisement has left a multi-generational legacy of trauma and substance abuse among many families of Gaelic origin.